benitomartin/mlops-car-prices/README.md

 ## Project Structure

-The project has been structured with the following folders:
+The project has been structured with the following folders and files:

 - `.github`: contains the CI/CD files (GitHub Actions)
 - `data`: dataset and test sample for testing the model
 - `integration_tests`: prediction integration test with docker compose
 - `lamdba`: test of the lambda handler with and w/o docker
-- `model`: full pipeline from preporcessing till prediction wsing MLflow, Prefect, Grafana, Adminer and docker compose
+- `model`: full pipeline from preporcessing till prediction and monitoring using MLflow, Prefect, Grafana, Adminer and docker compose
 - `notebooks`: EDA and Modeling performed at the beginning of the project to stablish a baseline
 - `tests`: unit tests
 - `terraform`: IaC stream-based pipeline infrastructure in AWS using Terraform